resampling-stats/resampling-with/README.md

 ## Loading `.Rmd` files as Jupyter notebooks

-For this, you will need [jupytext](https://github.com/mwouts/jupytext):
+Install Jupyter:

 ```
-pip install jupytext
+pip install jupyter
 ```

-Now, when you start `jupyterlab` in the source directory, you can right-click on an `.Rmd` file and "Open as notebook".
+Start `jupyterlab` in the source directory, right-click on an `.Rmd` file, and "Open as notebook".
+If this option does not appear, ensure that Jupytext is installed.

 ## More setup for Jupyter